 Employers must remember that the termination cannot be harsh, unjust or unreasonable, as it might then constitute an unfair dismissal.
 The employer should give reasons for the termination, and the employee should get a chance to respond.

 Generally, an employer can’t complete termination unless they’ve given the employee notice of their last day of employment.

 The amount of notice an employee needs to be given may vary depending on their age and how long they’ve been employed.
 Employers may also need to take into account any stipulations about the termination process that were included in the employment contract.

 Upon termination, an employee should also receive any outstanding remuneration and entitlements.

 Ultimately, managing employee performance and considering employee termination is a delicate and stressful time for an employer.
 In these situations, having legal advice is crucial to making the best decisions and protecting your business from any claims that may be made against you.
-Get in touch with our friendly team to ensure you handle the situation correctly.

 Get your FREE quote now.